Git2TheChoppa/movie_uploader/README.md

 # movie_uploader
-s3 is super annoying about uploading videos/pictures one at a time to the cloud.
+aws s3 is super annoying about uploading videos/pictures one at a time to the cloud.
 This script auto uploads all files to your bucket for you.